Nass2912/JsTheWeirdParts/README.md

         Where a variable at any given time is accesible and available in your code.
 So if we call a same function twice, that means two execution context, which creates two different spaces in memory.

 ##### Scope Chain
-        Links to the outer environment from it's lexical position for example if we have this piece of code
+        Links to the outer environment from it's lexical position to try and find a variable till it reaches the glocal exectuion context's variable environment for example if we have this piece of code

         function a(){